daverix/slingerORM/README.md

 -------------------------

 Sometimes some type of fields in the database entity will not be a native data type that SlingerORM supports.
 You will then need to implement your custom serializer.
-Create a class and add "@SerializeType" and "@DeserializeType" annotations to the methods.
-Deserialize methods will be called when getting data from the database and serialize methods will be called when inserting data:
+Create a class and implement the Seralizer interface.
+The serialize method serializes the class field to a field that can be stored in the database.
+The deserialize method deserializes the data from the database to the class field.

     public class MyCustomSerializer implements Serializer<BigDecimal,Double> {
         public BigDecimal deserialize(Double value) {